dankinsoid/VDAnimation/README.md

 ### Transitions
 VDAnimation provides easy way to describe `UIViewController` transitions.
 VDAnimation also supports transitions like Keynote's `Magic Move` or `Hero`.
-It checks the transition.id property on all source and destination views.
+It checks the `.transition.id` property on all source and destination views.
 Every matched view pair is then automatically transitioned from its old state to its new state.
 ```swift
 	viewController.transition.isEnabled = true
 	viewController.transition.duration = 0.4